Comparison

 • Build an MCP server that calls the same API for Claude/Cursor/VS Code users

 Many SaaS companies are doing exactly this - maintaining both an OpenAI plugin and an MCP server that connect to the same backend API.
-The MCP server is often simpler to build since it doesn't need the OpenAPI specification or OAuth2 flow.
+The MCP server is often simpler to build since it does not need the OpenAPI specification or OAuth2 flow.

 For a comparison of MCP with REST APIs more broadly, see our MCP vs REST APIs guide.
 Browse all available MCP servers in our server directory, or see which clients support MCP.